 Kate joined the Partnership as Communications Officer in September 2019.

 Prior to joining the Partnership, Kate worked in Canadian politics.
 She holds a Bachelor of Arts (Hons. with Distinction) in Political Studies and History from Queen’s University at Kingston, and an MSc (Distinction) in Health and International Development from the London School of Economics.
 She wrote her dissertation on humanitarian decision-making at the end of emergency.
-She also presently works as the Communications Coordinator for the Centre for Science and Policy at the University of Cambridge.
+She has also previously worked for the Centre for Science and Policy at the University of Cambridge.
 She is a World Economic Forum Global Shaper and an alumnus of the European Forum Alpbach.